 Over six decades, Umesh edited and wrote 3 books, over 150 research articles and made presentations in countries on all continents.
 He is past President of PEI Institute of Agrologists, Canadian Society of Soil Science and past Editor-in-Chief of Canadian Journal of Soil Science.
 Umesh was selected to participate in the NRC’s Canada’s Scientists Exchange Program with several countries.
 As a visiting professor, Umesh taught courses in Brazil, PRC of China and Chile.
 He completed his Ph.D. in Soil Biochemistry from Purdue University, Lafayette, Indiana, USA.
 Currently Umesh writes articles related to human health and nutrition.
 On occasions he speaks on scientific and general subjects, e.g., Global Water Scarcity and the Role of Phytochemicals in Human Nutrition.

 Steve is married with 3 grown daughters, and lives in New Glasgow, PEI.
-Steve’s hobbies include fishing and other outdoor activities, and he volunteers with the PEI Ground Search and Rescue, Canadian Ski Patrol and the PEI 4-H Program.
+Steve’s hobbies include fishing, mountain biking and other outdoor activities.
+Steve serves on the Food Island Partnership Board of Directors and volunteers with the PEI Ground Search and Rescue, and the PEI 4-H Program.
 Steve obtained his B.Sc in Agriculture, specializing in Plant Protection, from the Nova Scotia Agricultural College (now DAL-AC), followed by an M.Sc. in Agriculture from Macdonald College of McGill University.
-Steve has been a Professional Agrologist with the PEI Institute of Agrologists since 1992, and has taken on several Council and Committee roles over the years, including a term as President in 1998-99.
+Steve has been a Professional Agrologist with the PEI Institute of Agrologists since 1992 and has taken on several Council and Committee roles over the years, including as President in 1998-99 and again in 2020-2021.

 Policy Advisor, Agriculture & Agri-Food Canada